 Payment is due at the time of registration.
-Registrations will not be processed until payment in full has been received in the Business Office.
+Registrations will not be processed until payment in full has been received.
 See Continuing Education publications for more information.

 Payment must be received by published due dates in order to access classes.
-Bank checks and money orders must be drawn on a U.S. bank and written in U.S. dollars, made payable to Lyme Academy College of Fine Arts.
+Bank checks and money orders must be drawn on a U.S. bank and written in U.S. dollars, made payable to Lyme at UNH.
 To avoid delays in meeting payment requirements, we recommend opening a bank account in the United States before arriving.
 Your Embassy or local bank can assist you with financial questions and the transferring of funds.

-A 1098T tax form will be furnished to all eligible students who have a valid tax identification number (social security number) on file in the Business Office.
+A 1098T tax form will be furnished to all eligible students who have a valid tax identification number (social security number) on file.
 The College reports the amount billed for qualified tuition and fees during the previous calendar year.
 1098T tuition statements will be mailed to the student’s permanent address on record each year that a qualifying transaction is made.
 Please note that statements reflect the “Amounts Billed” method, where you may find the amounts actually paid in your own records.

 The College does not offer tax advice; please consult your tax advisor.